The-New-Maps-Project/website/docs/docs2.md

 You can analyze the representation, population, and compactness of each parameter when you calculate the map statistics.

 **Note:** Parameters MUST be percentage values between 0 and 1 for the calculations to work properly

+## Analysis

+To calculate the statistics of the current map drawing, click the grey "Calculate Stats" button below the map area.
+This button will show up every time changes are made.
+If this button shows, that means that the stats have either not been calculated yet, or are not up to date.

+**ASDPC:** Average Squared Distance to Population Center (a measure of compactness, measured in km).

+## Disticts List

+On the right side of the calculation results you will see a list of every district.
+Expand each to see some of it's statistics, for the whole district population as well as for specific parameters.

+##